grandseiken/factorio-ultracube/README.md

 ## List of compatible mods

-The following mods have been adapted to work with Ultracube:
+The following mods have been specifically adapted to work with Ultracube:

 | Mod | Notes |
 | --- | ----- |